-When you’re choosing where to go to the cinema, you want to look at the big picture…
+When you’re choosing which cinema to visit, you’re going to want to look at the big picture…

 JUMP TO: NORTH LONDON | EAST LONDON | CENTRAL LONDON | SOUTH LONDON | WEST LONDON